 Application analysts are responsible for the administration, monitoring and maintenance of software infrastructures and applications.

-As an application analyst, you'll oversee practices and processes to ensure integrity, safety and availability of all data and applications as part of an organisation's information systems.
+You'll oversee practices and processes to ensure integrity, safety and availability of all data and applications as part of an organisation's information systems.
 You'll make sure that the processes needed for a business to function and succeed are running smoothly, acting as a technical point of contact to fix application and systems issues - usually on an immediate basis.

-Application analysts work within IT departments alongside application developers and software engineers.
+In this role, you'll work within IT departments alongside application developers and software engineers.
 You could also be involved in:

 - the training and support of staff in using applications

 - problem resolution in both the long and short term

 - design and development of existing and new applications

 - road testing and implementation of new applications.

 Job titles vary and include titles such as problem analyst, technical adviser and system analyst.
 Although there may be slight variations in responsibilities, the core activities between these are likely to be similar.